© Laurenz Albe 2020

 The way to reduce such conflicts is to keep the primary from removing dead tuples that might still be visible on the standby.
 There are two parameters that help with this:

-hot_standby_feedbackon the primary to
+hot_standby_feedbackon the standby to

 on.
 Then the feedback messages from standby to primary server will contain the snapshot